So you finally signed up but not sure where to start? First of all welcome! Here is some information to know to get started on the blue sky network.

 I liked Tweetdeck, does it also exist for Bluesky?
 Affirmative!
 There are multiple alternatives, mainly deck.blue, Tokimeki Bluesky and SkyFeed.
 Besides, I recommend using one of those interfaces, even if you didn’t use Tweetdeck before.
 Confusing at first maybe, but once you get used to it, it’s much more pleasant and powerful to use than the original Bluesky interface, which is very simplistic and close to that of X. Not all of Bluesky’s functions are implemented, but to navigate, reply, consult the feeds (or create one yourself in SkyFeed), it’s a treat.
 And some are mobile-friendly!

-Can I customize my username (handle)?
+Can I customize my username (handle)? / How to verify my account?
 Yes, you can modify it whenever you want by going to “Settings“, then “Change handle“.
 And if you have a domain name, you can use it as a handle by choosing the option “I have my own domain“.
 Just add a TXT field in the DNS then validate the domain (or sub-domain).
-It is a form of certification since only the domain or site owner can obtain the corresponding handle, so if you see for example @cyberciti.biz, it cannot be a usurper (unless the site got hacked).
+It is a form of verification/certification since only the domain or site owner can obtain the corresponding handle, so if you see for example @cyberciti.biz, it cannot be a usurper (unless the account or site got hacked).
 Be careful though, in all cases, the history of handle changes is public and cannot be deleted (for now).
 Do not recycle a Bluesky account!
 I should also mention that your old handle(s) can be reused by anyone once you have abandoned them.

 That’s all, you can go now, good discovery, and respect your fellows!
 (In real life too, by the way).